quisido/quisi.do/README.md

 # [Quisi.do](https://quisi.do/)

-The `Quisi.do` repository contains the professional portfolio of [Chaz Quisido](https://quisi.do/) and all the distributable packages used to build it.
+The `Quisi.do` repository contains the professional portfolio of [Quisido](https://quisi.do/) and all the distributable packages used to build it.

 This repository serves as a monorepo with each package living in the `packages` directory.
 The fully integrated application lives in the `packages/next`